Cancer Straight Talk: A Conversation with Writer and Cancer Survivor Mary Elizabeth Williams

 Sometimes people make insensitive comments, but Mary Elizabeth says the least helpful thing anyone can say to someone with cancer is nothing at all.
 “All you really need to do is just let the person know, ‘You’re still on my radar.’
 It means everything in the world,” she says.

-Frequently Asked Questions about Clinical Trials
+Frequently Asked Questions (FAQs) About Cancer Clinical Trials

 Survivor’s Guilt